yoavaa/wix-code/README.md

 2. Use the results of both queries to create a list of related products.
 3. Modify the previous code to first display custom related products and only if there are none, to display related products by price.

+## Live Site
-#### See the site in action here: http://code-examples.wixsite.com/shop-related-item
+See the site in action here: http://code-examples.wixsite.com/shop-related-item